0xtruly/clean-git-pull-script/README.md

 #### This script hekps clean your git workspace by doing a clean pull

 #### Why do you need this script?
-> It saves you time simple
+> It saves you time, simple

 #### How to use: